Benefits of Chakrasana and How to Do It By Dr. Himani Bisht

 Chakrasana is a full-body asana with numerous health benefits.
 Some of the potential benefits of Chakrasana are:

 Everyone wants to look youthful and young.
 No one wants people to notice their signs of ageing.
-Regularly practising Chakrasana may help delay ageing, making you appear fresh and young 4
+Regularly practising Chakrasana may help delay ageing, making you appear fresh and young4.

 The backward bending pose of Chakrasana may help in expanding the chest region.
 It helps in stretching the muscles of the chest.
 It may also help in making it appear broad.
-It may also play a role in reducing stiffness in the bones and small joints of the chest.4
+It may also play a role in reducing stiffness in the bones and small joints of the chest4.

 Every person desires a narrow waist.
 If you are looking for a slender look, you must try Chakrasana.
-It is said that Chakrasana stretches all the abdominal muscles and may help in making the waist narrow.3,4
+It is said that Chakrasana stretches all the abdominal muscles and may help in making the waist narrow3,4.

 The practice of Chakrasana may also be beneficial to the nervous system.
 The nervous system is divided into the autonomic nervous system, which is the nerve meshwork in the body that controls involuntary bodily processes like digestion, respiration, heart rate and blood pressure.
 The other part is the parasympathetic nervous system, which is the complex grid of nerves that help relax the body after stressful or dangerous situations.
-Chakrasana helps the two parts of the nervous system work together efficiently.8
+Chakrasana helps the two parts of the nervous system work together efficiently.

 I will highly recommend practising chakrasana to older patients.
 It helps in relieving stiffness in the back, neck and shoulder.
 It also helps in maintaining flexibility during old age.
 It also provides strength to the muscles of the shoulders, back and neck.
-Further, it also aids in expanding the chest and improving lung capacity.
+Further, it also aids in expanding the chest and improving lung capacity3.

 Dr. Rajeev Singh, BAMS